BetterDorf/BetterDorf.github.io/_posts/2023-04-09-RaytracingOptimization.md

 title: Optimizing a simple cpu raytracer
 ---
 # Context
 In this blogpost, we will look at the implementation and a few optimizations for a CPU raytracer.
-Our base implementation will be closely following that of [“Raytracing in a weekend”](https://raytracing.github.io/) with some partial optimizations from [“Raytracing the next week”](https://raytracing.github.io/) that we’ll talk about later.
+Our base implementation will be closely following that of [“Ray Tracing In One Weekend”](https://raytracing.github.io/) with some partial optimizations from [“Ray Tracing:The Next Week”](https://raytracing.github.io/) that we’ll talk about later.

 # Raytracer ?
 Before we talk about the specifics of our raytracer we should first cover what a raytracer even is.

 Raytracing is a technique used in computer graphics to generate images by tracing the path of light as it interacts with objects in a scene.
 In a CPU raytracer, each pixel in the image is rendered by calculating the color value of a ray that intersects with a 3D object in the scene.
 While raytracing is known for producing high-quality images, it can be computationally expensive, particularly when rendering complex scenes.
 In short, for each pixel on our screen, we’ll shoot multiple rays into our scene and compute the color they achieve as they bounce on volumes etc…

-In this blog post, we'll discuss our implementation of a CPU raytracer, which is based on the popular tutorial "Raytracing in a weekend."
+In this blog post, we'll discuss our implementation of a CPU raytracer, which is based on the popular tutorial "Ray Tracing In One Weekend".
 We'll also explore some optimizations we made to improve the performance of the raytracer.
 Specifically, we'll discuss optimizations we implemented from "Raytracing the next week," as well as some additional optimizations we attempted.
 The performance improvements we made to the raytracer were significant: while the naive version took several minutes to render a simple scene, the more optimized version was able to render the same scene in just a few seconds.
 This speedup makes it possible to generate high-quality images much more quickly.
 Although in our particular case our raytracer remains much too slow for real-time applications like video games.

 # Optimization philosophy
 Our goal in this experiment is to improve the performances of a CPU raytracer on a variety of scene complexities without altering the behavior of the raytracer.